Search by Category

 ———————————————————————

 If you have something interesting to say about your brand, the specific brand strategy template you use becomes less critical.
-However, for reasons beyond our understanding, many companies adopt overly complicated positioning models that can dilute even the most unique brand proposition.
+However, many companies ignore this essential fact and adopt overly complicated positioning models that can dilute even the most unique brand proposition.

 When a company has too many “strategic statements” existing in parallel (mission, vision, brand essence, purpose, manifesto, values, benefits, etc.), it’s likely that both employees and customers are confused about the true essence of the brand.
-Such strategic overcomplication creates anything but clarity – not to mention the time wasted deciding which part of the brand proposition belongs in which section of the positioning model (e.g., what qualifies as a mission vs. a higher purpose).
+This frequently creates noise – and often time is wasted deciding which part of the brand proposition belongs in which section of the positioning model (e.g., what qualifies as a mission vs. a higher purpose).

 Successful companies use positioning templates that help their brands be easily understood.
 Today, we’ll explore three popular brand strategy models, which, if applied properly, should create more clarity than confusion.